Is sitting on a chair really bad for you?

 There is a recent decipherment that indicate, “Sitting is the new smoking” But is this really true?
-Is sitting in a chair really that bad for you?
 Research reveals that you can reduce your chances of cancer, Type 2 diabetes, cardiovascular disease, and back pain, all with one simple lifestyle change: reduce the time you spend sitting.

 Living a sedentary lifestyle can be dangerous to your physical and mental health.
 If you live a sedentary lifestyle, then you have a higher chance of being overweight, developing heart disease and experiencing depression and anxiety.

 ‘The new smoking’ is like a ticking time bomb to your health, just waiting to explode.